shivam-sh/shivam.sh/Content/projects/p5/astar.md

 A* is a simple graphical implementation of the a* search algorithm.

-This program generates a randomized set of tiles finds the quickest path to the end.
+This program generates a randomized set of tiles and finds the quickest path to the end.
-Unlike other implementations of the algorithm this one doesn't rely on a previously generated network of linked nodes.
-Due to the simplified tile system the program can generate the connections between nodes during runtime.
+Unlike other implementations of the algorithm, this one doesn't rely on a previously generated network of linked nodes.
+Due to the simplified tile system, the program can index the connections between nodes during runtime.

 The algorithm behaves like a modified version of Edsger Djikstra's algorithm.
-Djikstra's algorithm tries to find the shortest path to any given node by searching in all directions, this often results in a "tree" that determines the shortest path to any given node from the source.
+Djikstra's algorithm tries to find the shortest path to any given node by searching in all directions, creating a "tree" that lists the quickest route to any given node from the source.

-The difference between the two approaches is that the a* algorithm uses a heuristic to determine which nodes are worth visiting in order to improve performance.
-The a* algorithm takes into account the theoretical quickest path to the end.
-By doing so it knows to search the paths that lead closer to the end first.
-This lets the algorithm know when it is going down a path that is less efficient than expected so it knows to look somewhere else instead.
+The difference between the two approaches is that the a* algorithm uses a heuristic to determine which nodes are worth visiting to improve performance.
+The algorithm takes into account the theoretical quickest path to the end.
+Thanks to this heuristic, the algorithm knows to search the nodes that lead closer to the end first.
+Thanks to this approach, the algorithm knows when it has found an optimal route, as well as when it should keep searching.

 Shivam Sh